bcstp/hugosite/content/post/2022-sept-local-gov-out-of-control-and-its-our-fault.md

 Mike is a US.
 Army veteran with 22 yrs of service, helicopter pilot in Vietnam,  owned, operated and sold two different insurance business in Bryan and served on the Bryan City Council from 2006 - 2020 (two different terms) along with service in many other organizations.

+## Citizen input and pressure is the key!

-Mike’s presentation will examine local government, how decisions are made and how citizen influence and pressure can result in better local decisions.
+Mike’s presentation will examine local government, how decisions are made and **how citizen influence and pressure can result in better local decisions.**

 ## Topic: Local Government Is Out of Control and It’s Your/*Our* Fault

-(With at least one local example of how to do this right!)
-Another great topic to learn about!
+<span class="hilite">(With at least one local example of how to do this right!)</span> Another great topic to learn about!

 <a name="bio" id="bio"></a>